Soccer in Canada: National teams

-The men's national soccer team have appeared in three senior FIFA tournaments: the 1986 FIFA World Cup in Mexico, the 2001 FIFA Confederations Cup in Japan and the 2022 FIFA World Cup in Qatar.
+The men's national soccer team have appeared in four senior FIFA tournaments: the 1986 FIFA World Cup in Mexico, the 2001 FIFA Confederations Cup in Japan, the 2022 FIFA World Cup in Qatar, and the 2026 FIFA World Cup in Canada, Mexico, and the United States.
 The women's senior national team have appeared in ten senior FIFA tournaments: seven FIFA Women's World Cups and three Women's Olympic Soccer Tournaments.

 A Québec official soccer team has represented Quebec and French Canadians in non-FIFA tournaments.

 Stadiums

 Many Canadian football stadiums and multi-use stadiums are utilized for soccer.

 With the growth of Major League Soccer, the Canadian Premier League and the three Tier 3 provincially-based soccer leagues, Canada has a number of soccer-specific stadiums.